milgra/cljs-brawl/README.md

 Then in 2020 I rewrote it in clojure/script and I'm so satisfied with the language that this will be the maintained/live version of the game.

+## Clojure/Script

+I was curious about two things with clojure :
+- how do you structure a complex game like this in clojure ( physics simulation, ui/font rendering, ai, etc), in this super compact stateless lisp language?
+- will it be fast enough? javascript is already slow, how will clojure slow down things?

+modify mutliple data types from one data type - multiple maps instead of one reduce with complex functions where to extract data eric chachi virtual machine easy to port clojureis like a virtual languageü runs on everything chain small steps instead of doing something with a complicated reduce function

+c - cljs code size comparison

 ### How to run/develop the game